joereddington/excel2latex/README.markdown

 http://www.opensource.org/licenses/mit-license.php

+# Excel2Latex Copy and Paste Converter

-# Excel2Wiki Copy and Paste Wiki Converter
+Repurposed by Joe Reddington from Shawn Douglas's excellent Excel2Wiki Copy and Paste Wiki Converter

 ## Overview

-This script converts a tab-delimited string into a table with mediawiki markup.
+This script converts a tab-delimited string into a table with LaTeX markup.
-The most common usage is likely to be copying cells from an Excel spreadsheet and pasting the result into a mediawiki wiki, such as wikipedia.
+The most common usage is likely to be copying cells from an Excel spreadsheet and pasting the result into a LaTeX document

-There are two versions of the script, index.php which is includes the
-\{\{table\}\} template and wikipedia.php, which does not.

 ## Installation